Advertisement / Annons:

 Turn this screw inwards until the backlash disappear, not more.
 If there is no backlash from the beginning, turn this screw out first.

 Turn this screw inwards until it stop, no big force.
 Maybe you feel the backlash increase.
 Go back to the other side an turn that screw inwards, just a little bit until the backlash disappear again.
+It's best to check this backlash all around, say 90 degrees apart.

 You for sure have to do it once more later, in the cold maybe the worm gear get stuck, then increase the backlash a bit.
+With a bit I mean around 1/10 of a revolution of the screw.

 When you are satisfied with the backlash you tighten the four screw that hold the RA lid.